 The Right to Object at Fourteen

-Arizona recognizes that teenagers have a meaningful stake in who serves as their guardian.
-Under this statute, a minor who is fourteen or older can block a testamentary guardian appointment before it takes effect, or end an existing appointment within thirty days after receiving notice of acceptance.
+Arizona recognizes that teenagers have a real stake in who serves as their guardian.
+A minor who is fourteen or older can block a testamentary guardian appointment before it takes effect.

 A minor of fourteen or more years may prevent an appointment of his testamentary guardian from becoming effective, or may cause a previously accepted appointment to terminate, by filing with the court in which the will is probated a written objection to the appointment before it is accepted or within thirty days after notice of its acceptance.

 A.R.S. § 14-5203The objection must be filed in writing with the court where the will was probated.
-Once filed, the objection can be withdrawn if the minor changes their mind.
-This flexibility allows the process to adapt to the circumstances rather than locking in a decision that may not serve the child's best interests.
+Once filed, it can be withdrawn if the minor changes their mind.

 What Happens After an Objection

 Filing an objection does not mean the minor goes without a guardian.
-The court can still appoint the person named in the will, or any other suitable person, through a proper guardianship proceeding.
-The objection simply removes the automatic path.
-It shifts the decision to the court, where the minor's preferences become part of the conversation rather than being overridden by a document they had no say in creating.
+The court can still appoint the person named in the will through a proper guardianship proceeding.
+It can also appoint any other suitable person.